THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Those with leadership talent are not guaranteed to become successful leaders.
 Natural leaders do, however, assume the burden and opportunity of leadership more readily and easily than others.

-In my leadership coaching books and blog posts, I have stated my belief that leaders are not born.
+In my leadership coaching books and blog posts, I have stated that I believe leaders are not born.
 They are created through trial, effort, hard work, persistence, and inspiration.

-Talented individuals still have to put in the hard work.
+Talented individuals still have to put in a lot of hard work.
 Intelligent leadership that creates lasting results and organizational transformation requires a lot of practice, effort, and action in the face of obstacles.

 The role of talent in leadership